 - 1. Printable donor card.
-You may request paper copies of this packet with cardstock cards. - 2.
+If downloaded from our website, you may also request paper copies of this packet with cardstock cards. - 2.
 Voluntary Health Information.
 Helpful information for our instructors and students. - 3.
-Vital Information for the Death Certificate is for the funeral home or mortuary transport service and a courtesy to assist in your planning. - 4.
+Vital Information for the Death Certificate is for the funeral home or mortuary transport service, and a courtesy to assist in your planning. - 4.
 Disposition of Cremains.
 What to do with cremains when teaching is complete.